Differences Between Python 3 vs Python 2

 - In Python 3, text and data have been used.
 Unicode (UTF-8) is a default encoding source for python 3, and str represented as length 1 string.
 In python 2, str represented as the length 8-bit string.

 - In Python 3, Syntax changes are done to make the programming language more effective and easy for the developers compared to Python 2.

-- In Python 3, for raising exceptions we need to use as raise Error (“Message for error”).
+- In Python 3, we need to use it to raise Error (“Message for error”) to raise exceptions.
 The italic syntax donated as (raise exception (args)).
 In python 2, syntax used as raise Error, “message”.
 The italic syntax donated as (raise exception, args).